suyashmahar/use-package.sh/README.md

 #### Bash specific
 * [oh-my-bash]()

-## Creating new packages
+## FAQ

-## I still have some questions
 1. **I don't want to execute code from the internet** Sure thing, you can run use-package-setup.sh to do everything offline.
-This however will require few extra steps.
+This however will require few extra steps, check the wiki for setting up your own source.
 2. **Does it support my shell?** use-package.sh is written ground up to be POSIX compliant.
 If your shell support POSIX commands, use-package.sh will work.
-3. **Why does use-package.sh have weird syntax**
-POSIX compliance meant that some sacrifices had to be made, this included avoiding the use of arrays.